Liberal Party of Gibraltar: Elections

 In the 1992 election to the Gibraltar House of Assembly, the party (as the GNP) won 4.7%% of the popular vote and no seats.

 In the 1996 election the GNP won 4.68% of the popular vote and no seats.

 In the 1999 by-election, following the death of GSLP Opposition MP Robert Mor, Liberal Party leader Dr. Joseph Garcia won 51.46% of the popular vote and the seat.
 He was the first joint GSLP/Liberal candidate to contest an election.

 In the 2000 election the party won (in alliance with the GSLP) 14.95% of the popular vote and 2 seats.

 In the 2003 election the party won (in alliance with the GSLP) 14.61% of the popular vote and 2 seats.

 In the 2007 election to the newly named (and re-organized) Gibraltar Parliament, the party won (in alliance with the GSLP) 13.65% of the popular vote and 3 seats.

 In the 2011 election, the party won (in alliance with the GSLP) 14.64% of the popular vote and 3 seats forming the new Government of Gibraltar.

 In the 2013 by-election, following the death of Housing Minister Charles Bruzon (GSLP), the Liberal Party backed the GSLP candidate Albert Isola, who has won 49.84% of the popular vote to fill in the vacant seat.

-In the 2015 election, the party won (in alliance with the GSLP) 20.61% of the popular vote and 3 seats.
+In the 2015 election, the party won (in alliance with the GSLP) 20.61% of the popular vote and retained their 3 seats.

+In the 2019 election, the party won (in alliance with the GSLP) 15.5% of the popular vote and retained their 3 seats.
+At the election, Liberal MP & Minister, Neil Costa, stood down for re-election.
+His seat was retained by fellow party member, Vijay Daryanani, whom he became Gibraltar's first MP from the local Hindu community.

+In the heavily contested 2023 election, the party won (in alliance with the GSLP) 14.6% of the popular vote.
+However, they lost one of their 3 seats to the sole contesting GSD opposition party.
+This resulted in the Party's new MP, Vijay Daryanani, losing his seat after only serving one term in office as Minister.